-Espresso Can Help you Lose Weight
+Espresso Can Help You Lose Weight

 At only 3 calories a shot, espresso and its high levels of caffeine may be able to help you lose weight by

-Daily Espresso May Reduce Your Risk of Type 2 diabetes
+Daily Espresso May Reduce Your Risk of Type 2 Diabetes

-A study by the Harvard School of Public Health found that people who increased the amount of coffee they drank daily by more than one cup over a four-year period had a 11% lower risk of developing type 2 diabetes than those who made no changes to their coffee consumption.
+A study by the Harvard School of Public Health found that people who increased the amount of coffee they drank daily by more than one cup over a four-year period had an 11% lower risk of developing type 2 diabetes than those who made no changes to their coffee consumption.

 Espresso can make you Happier

-So is Espresso Bad For You?
+So is Espresso Good For You?

 So is espresso bad for you?

-Well if you're someone who is sensitive to the effects of caffeine or has high blood pressure or high cholesterol, you should be careful about drinking too much.
-But in general it seems that espresso is safe to drink and may actually have some health benefits like reducing your risks of certain cancers and diseases, increasing your life expectancy, and improving your mood and productivity.
+Well if you’re someone who is sensitive to the effects of caffeine or has high blood pressure or high cholesterol, you should be careful about drinking too much.
+But in general, it seems that espresso is safe to drink and may actually have some health benefits like reducing your risks of certain cancers and diseases, increasing your life expectancy, and improving your mood and productivity.

 If you want to learn more about espresso, its benefits, and even how to make it yourself, be sure to check out the rest of our website!